It seems easier to just go on without changing perspective, especially when your daily tasks don’t leave much room for implementing new solutions.

 If you’ve a mobile app, you can also profit from learning how your users navigate it.
 For example, you might notice that there are a lot of misclicks.
 To improve such a situation, you can work on the placement or size of your buttons.

-When looking for a specific tool for performing user behaviour analytics, make sure it doesn’t slow down your app.
+When looking for a specific tool for performing user behavior analytics, make sure it doesn’t slow down your app.
 Smartlook has an option to send user sessions only when they’re connected to a Wi-Fi network, saving their mobile data usage.

 User behavior analytics in games is a great way to work on the experience you provide.
 It lets you check how challenging your game is, the missions or different levels, and how people react to them.
 If you notice that advancing past one level is either too easy or too frustratingly hard, you can adjust it to find the sweet spot.